laminlabs/lamindb/docs/architecture.md

 :::{dropdown} _A high-level overview of lakehouse technologies._

 ¹ LaminDB provides snapshot isolation and time travel by managing dataset state as transactional metadata records in Postgres/SQLite rather than mutating existing files.
 While it does not perform in-place row-level mutations like a SQL database, operations like `Collection.append()` atomically create new collection versions pointing to new, immutable artifacts.
-This extends core lakehouse ACID guarantees to multimodal datasets without conflict.
+This extends core lakehouse ACID guarantees to multimodal datasets, explicitly rejecting conflicting concurrent revisions.
 For more, see {doc}`acid`.

 ² See the [Developer experience](#time-travel) section for examples.